On Eigenvalue Problems Related to the Laplacian in a Class of Doubly Connected Domains: Introduction

-Then annular domain (concentric balls) maximizes the first eigenvalue of \eqref{eqn:steklov} in the class $\mathcal{O}_{R_{1}, R_{2}}$. \end{thm}
+where $\nu$ is the outward unit normal on $\partial B_{2}'$.
+Then annular domains (concentric balls) maximize the first eigenvalue of \eqref{eqn:steklov} in the class $\mathcal{O}_{R_{1}, R_{2}}$. \end{theorem}

-\begin{defn} \textbf{Geodesically symmetric domain:} A domain $D$ in a Riemannian manifold $M$ is said to be geodesically symmetric with respect to a point $p \in M$ if $D = \exp_{p} (N_0)$, where $N_0$ is a symmetric neighborhood of the origin in $T_{p}M$. \end{defn} We now state our results for the first non-zero eigenvalue of Neumann problem on doubly connected domains in $\mathbb{R}^n$ and non-compact rank-$1$ symmetric space.
+\begin{definition} A domain $D$ in a Riemannian manifold $M$ is said to be \textit{geodesically symmetric} with respect to a point $p \in M$ if $D = \exp_{p} (N_0)$, where $N_0$ is a symmetric neighborhood of the origin in $T_{p}M$. \end{definition} We now state our result for the first non-zero eigenvalue of Neumann problem on doubly connected domains in $\mathbb{R}^m$ and non-compact rank-$1$ symmetric space $\mathbb{M}$ with curvature $-4 \leq K_{\mathbb{M}} \leq -1$.